Landowners

 Lease begins

-Once the developer has secured all required planning and grid connection permits and the project is ready to build the long-term lease will be signed.
-The first rental payment will be made just before construction work starts, with quarterly rental payments made after that for the duration of the lease (up to 40 years).
+Once the developer has secured all required planning, permits and grid interconnection and the project is ready to build, the long-term lease will initiate.
+The first rental payment will be made just before construction work starts, with bi-annual rent payments made after that for the duration of the lease (up to 40 years).

 The project lifecycle

 Each project is unique but our efficient process is tried and trusted.
-From singing the land option agreement through to the solar farm being fully operation takes between four to six years.
+From signing the land option agreement through to the solar farm being fully operation takes between four to six years.

 1